Perm8Y/ReactLearning/02 income-expense/README.md

 ### Function to render transaction
 - use .map to identify transactions in array and return them to render

-### Function to sortseparate income transaction and expense transaction
+### Function to separate income transaction and expense transaction
 - use if/else to separate income/expense and render them on different color